xjb714/xjb/README.md

 The document explaining the working principle of the code is called `code_explain.ipynb`.The document is currently under preparation.

+the code is still under development and may contain bugs. if you find any bugs, please let me know.
+**warning: The current code can only run on little-endian CPUs.
+The code for the big-endian CPU is currently under development.**

 (1)float/double to decimal algorithm
 &emsp;&emsp;   xjb32 : for float (IEEE754-binary32) ; `xjb32_i.cpp`;  <!-- https://godbolt.org/z/eT57sW9q1   -->
 &emsp;&emsp;   xjb64 : for double(IEEE754-binary64) ; `xjb64_i.cpp`;  <!-- https://godbolt.org/z/oG7eW9jEj   -->